 Discover it® Secured

 The Discover it® Secured has a $0 annual fee and requires a security deposit of $200 or higher.
 This card is unique in several ways.
-It comes with a rewards program where you will earn 2% cash back at restaurants & gas stations on up to $1,000 in combined purchases each quarter.
-Plus, 1% cash back on all your other purchases.
+It comes with a rewards program where you will earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases every quarter, automatically.
+1% unlimited cash back on all other purchases.
 Although rewards are not the main reason for getting a secured card, they certainly are a nice perk.
 Another great feature of the Discover it® Secured is Discover’s automatic monthly reviews of your account starting at eight months to see if you can be transitioned to an unsecured card.
 This takes the guesswork out of wondering when you’re ready for an unsecured card.
 You won’t be charged a late fee on your first late payment, which acts as a great reminder to set up auto pay.
 Other features of this card include access to your FICO® Score with Discover Credit Scorecard, which allows you to track your progress over time, Social Security number alerts, and more.

 Capital One® Secured Mastercard®